-Many are located in remote areas "off the grid" and lack connectivity or equipment for standard telehealth sessions in their homes.
+Many are in remote areas "off the grid" and lack connectivity or equipment for telehealth sessions in their homes.

-- Arizona is #36th State in Broadband coverage in USA - The Arizona state average is 79 mbps - Only 0.16% of Apache County residents have access to 25 mbps... - Cell service is poor and even non-existent in many areas of the county. - Only 55% of households in Apache County (compared with 88% nationally) have a computer and only 38% have a broadband internet subscription (compared with 80.4% nationally) (US Census Bureau, 2019). - Only one landline telephone company, which often loses service. - Most members have extremely limited data plans resulting in them being chronically out of "minutes."
+- 59% of Apache county residents have no access to high-speed internet - Wireless (Cell) service is poor, even non-existent in many areas of the county. - 43% of households in Apache County have no computer, smartphone, or tablet. - Only one landline telephone company, which often loses service. - Fewer patients had smartphones with video capabilities, and most members have extremely limited data plans resulting in them being chronically out of "minutes."
 Data provided by insurance plans and phone company benevolence is quickly depleted.
-Few have smartphones with video capabilities.